dennisjackson/heliotorrent/docs/providers.md

 #  Setting up a HelioTorrent instance

-his document describes how to use the software in this repository to serve Static CT over BitTorrent.
+This document describes how to use the software in this repository to serve Static CT over BitTorrent.
 Running HelioTorrent doesn't require any privileged access to a Static CT log, it uses the public monitoring interface.

 Providers interested in using their own software stack should see [Spec](spec.md) and [Design](design.md).